Alecaboo/pythonarcadegame/README.md

-# pythonarcadegame
-# Look dot, you know what this is. there are some settings in the straight python player. have fun.
+# Look dot, you know what this is. have fun.